HCDigitalScholarship/ds-cookbook/visualizations/Django-to-Mapbox.md

             "features" : [{{places|safe}},
         }) //If this extra parenthese goes away, the whole map breaks.
 It looks like it's extra, but it closes the GeoJSON format.
 ```

-Here, our data is a FeatureCollection where each feature can be found in a list of the templated data we made in views.py
+Here, <strong> we name our data django-data (which can change to be whatever you'd like) </strong> and specify that it's a FeatureCollection where each feature can be found in a list of the templated data we made in views.py

-Pretty much everthing above you should copy and paste into the top of your 'on load' function, just making sure to change the information after ```"features" : ``` to match your work in views.py.
+Pretty much everthing above you should copy and paste into the top of your 'on load' function, just making sure to change the information after ```"features" : ``` to match whatever name you used for "the stuff to be returned" in views.py.
 Note that in the code above, places is the name we gave when we called ``` return render(request, #...) ``` in the view for the page in the previous step, just without the single quotes.

 Also heed the comment about the extra parentheses!
 At least in Alison's text editor, this close parenthese is highlighted as if it's a problem, but if you delete it, the whole map breaks...